Fischer–Spassky (1992 match)

-The 1992 match between former world chess champions Bobby Fischer and Boris Spassky was billed as a World Chess Championship, but was unofficial.
-It was a rematch of the 1972 World Championship match.
+The 1992 Fischer–Spassky match was a chess match between former world chess champions Bobby Fischer and Boris Spassky.
+It was billed as a World Chess Championship, though it was an unofficial rematch of their 1972 World Championship match.
 Fischer won 10–5, with 15 draws.
+Although there was substantial media coverage, and some drama, public interest in this rematch was not nearly as great as with the 1972 World Championship match in Reykjavík, Iceland.

-The match was played in late 1992 in Federal Republic of Yugoslavia, which was under UN sports sanctions because of the breakup of Yugoslavia.
-The United States issued a warrant for Fischer's arrest, and he never returned to his home country.
+The match was played in late 1992 in the Federal Republic of Yugoslavia, which was under UN sports sanctions.
+Due to the breach of sanctions, the United States issued a warrant for Fischer's arrest, and he never returned to his home country.

-Although there was substantial media coverage, and some drama, public interest in the historic Fischer–Spassky rematch was not nearly as great as the 1972 encounter in Reykjavík, Iceland.

 Background

 After defeating Spassky to win the title of World Champion in the World Chess Championship 1972, Fischer was scheduled to defend his title in 1975 against the winner of the 1974 FIDE Candidates Tournament, Anatoly Karpov.
 Fischer, however, was unhappy with the format of the World Championship.
-At the time the format was a 24-game match, with the winner being the first player to score 12½ points; if the match was drawn 12–12, then the match would be stopped, the prize money split, and the Champion retained his title.
+At the time the format was a 24-game match, with the winner being the first player to score 12½ points; if the match were drawn 12–12, then the match would be stopped, the prize money would be split, and the Champion would retain his title.
 Fischer disliked this format because the player who was leading could play to draw games instead of win, and with each drawn game coast closer to the title.
 In his match against Spassky in 1972, games 14 to 20 were all draws.
 This style of chess offended Fischer.
 Instead, Fischer demanded the format be changed to that used in the very first World Championship, between Wilhelm Steinitz and Johannes Zukertort, where the winner was the first player to score 10 wins with draws not counting.
 In case of a 9–9 score, the champion would retain title, and the prize fund split equally.
 A FIDE Congress was held in 1974 during the Nice Olympiad.
 The delegates voted in favor of Fischer's 10-win proposal, but rejected the 9–9 clause as well as the possibility of an unlimited match.
 In response, Fischer refused to defend his title, and Karpov was declared World Champion by forfeit.

 Seventeen years later, Fischer entered negotiations with sponsors willing to fund a match under his proposed format, settling on a bid from Yugoslav millionaire Jezdimir Vasiljević.
 Fischer insisted that since he had not been defeated in a match, he was still the true World Champion.
 He further claimed that all the games in the FIDE-sanctioned World Championship matches, involving Karpov and his challengers Korchnoi and Kasparov, had prearranged outcomes.
 He then played a rematch of the 1972 World Chess Championship against Spassky.
-The purse for the rematch was US$5 million, with $3.35 million of the purse to go to the winner.
+The purse for the rematch was US$5 million, with $3.35M of the purse to go to the winner, and even the loser would get an excellent prize for which Spassky was grateful to Fischer.
+It was Fischer's fame that made this event possible.